Using Git, GitHub, and GitHub Classroom for Courses

 . - Applications are typically approved right away but may take a few days.

 - You need to renew your application for benefits each year.
+They will let you know.

 4.2 Use GitHub Classroom to Create a Classroom for the Semester